 I’ve already explained what kind of lens is the best for vlogging.
 But here I go more in-depth and I will guide you through all the process of choosing the right lens.

 Better yet, after teaching you how to choose, I will give you what exact models are good options for vloggers.

-When you first get a DSLR or mirrorless for vlogging, your first lens should be one from this list.
-I encourage you to look for the one that best fits your budget and your vlogging style.
+When you first get a DSLR or mirrorless for vlogging on YouTube, your first lens should be one from this list, no matter what your camera brand is.

 Table of Contents